AlexisJLO/REACT-Portfolio/README.md

 ## Usage

-This portfolio was created for potential employers could look at and learn something about me.
+This portfolio was created for potential employers to see my skills in web development.

 ## License